-Waiting: Block waiting on external party, which might include missing information from customer, pending receipt of parts on order, after hours scheduling, etc.
+Waiting: Block waiting on external party, which might include missing information from customers, pending receipt of parts on order, after-hours scheduling, etc.

 Done: Ticket is complete and is awaiting a review.

-Archive: The ticket has been reviewed and invoice is issued if applicable.
+Archive: The ticket has been reviewed and the invoice is issued if applicable.

 The marketing department’s boards are split into the basic “Requested, In Progress, Done” columns, with no swimlanes.
 One of the members of the marketing team further explained that they “… color-code tickets based on the nature of the task – event tasks are blue, social media is orange, company branding initiatives are green…” based on the nature of the task.
 Below is an example of the structure of The Agile MSP’s board.

 In a recent article on the topic of how they are making use of Kanbanize in their Sales department, The Agile MSP’s team share, that “Sales is finally able to visualize work comprehensively.
 Project boards make it a snap to keep track of sales opportunities and progress on client projects.
 Tickets that move along in one project board, however, sometimes have counterparts in other boards that need to be moved or updated simultaneously.
 This is exactly the kind of scenario where we apply some of the sophisticated Kanbanize runtime policies.”
 Their Sales Opportunity Review Board is structured in the following way:

 Backlog: This area contains leads on possible clients.